Actionable Book Summary: Rich Dad Poor Dad by Robert Kiyosaki

 I want this to happen while I’m still young.

 I want to be in control of my own time.

 I want to make money work for me.

 Of course, deciding what you want is the first step and obviously, after that, there is a lot of work involved.
-At least though, you’re aware towards where you should direct your life and actions.
+At least though, you’re aware of where you should direct your life and actions.

-Make Money Work For You
+Lesson #5: Make Money Work For You

 Money, like your car, for example, it’s just a means to an end.
 You earn money, not for the sake of earning money, you earn money to invest.
 You earn money to fund your project which will potentially become your main income stream.
 At least that’s what you’re supposed to do.

 In school, we don’t have classes about how to handle our finances.
 If our parents aren’t educated enough on the subject to share with us their knowledge, we will never understand the real potential of investing, thus be poor.

 Understand that money is only a resource, it shouldn’t be the end goal.
 Instead of spending them for new things, learn how to invest your money so you can gain a bigger profit over time.

 Mind your own business: Financial difficulties often come to those who work for others for their whole lives.
 Unfortunately, in the end, they don’t have anything left.
 Use your free time to build your own business.